YAM Price Tops $0.63 (YAM)

 Buying and Selling YAM

-It is usually not possible to purchase alternative cryptocurrencies such as YAM directly using U.S. dollars.
-Investors seeking to acquire YAM should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase YAM using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as YAM directly using U.S. dollars.
+Investors seeking to trade YAM should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy YAM using one of the exchanges listed above.

 Receive News & Updates for YAM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YAM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.